J95Ortiz/Real-Madrid-Quiz/README.md

 I created this page following some feedback from my Mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/).

-When I originally designed the page I hadn't thought of including an Instructions Page as it seemed obvious to me that a User accessing the site would know what it would be about.
+When I originally designed the Quiz I hadn't thought of including an Instructions Page as it seemed obvious to me that a User accessing the site would know what it would be about and what to do.

-This screen gives the user a chance to read through the instructions, and that way they will know that there are 10 questions only, and that some of these might be repeated, which might have otherwise caused some confusion.
+This screen gives the user a chance to read through the instructions, and that way they will know that there are 10 questions only, and that some of these might be repeated which would have otherwise caused some confusion.

 It also gives the user control in the sense that they are able to start the quiz whenever they want by pressing the start button instead of being chucked straight into the game.

 Now it has been added I believe that from a User's perspective, not jumping straight into the quiz is a better way to set the site up.

 Users I got to test the Site also confirmed that knowing in advance that some of the questions might get repeated made their experience better.
-They explained that as they now knew some questions might come up more than once, it felt to them like this might have been done deliberately, rather than being caused by a bug in the code.
+They explained that as they now knew some questions might come up more than once, it felt to them like this might have been done deliberately, rather than being caused by a an error.

 They also stated that if they got the same question twice, now that it had been mentioned in the instructions they felt like it was a chance to increase their score if they'd got the question right, or as a second chance to get the answer right if they had answered incorrectly.

 ### QUIZ PAGE

-The Quiz Page is set up simply and contains a box with the quiz title, question with a counter out of ten and the answer options below that.
+The Quiz Page is set up simply and contains a box with the quiz title, the question, a counter out of ten so the Users know which question they're on, and the answer options below.

 ![Quiz Questions Page - Computer View](assets/readme_images/quiz.HTML_computer_view.png)

 ![Quiz Questions Page - Phone View](assets/readme_images/quiz.HTML_phone_view.png)

-Under the quiz title, the question is displayed and I added a counter so the User can see how many questions they've answered.
+Under the quiz title, the question is displayed and alongside a counter so the User can see which question they are currently on.
 In future I would like to add a feature where the User chooses how many questions come up in the quiz.

 Below the question, a User will find the answer options split into four separate boxes.
 These have been styled in contrast to the box they are in so that they stand out, which ensures that there is a clear distinction between the question and answer sections.

 In order to further improve the User's experience on the site, I made the four answer options responsive and their colour is inverted when they are hovered over with the mouse.

-This also works for phones and tablets, although as a future feature I'd also like to make these more responsive to touch actions, rather than mainly hover actions.
+This also works for phones and tablets, although as a future feature I'd also like to make these more responsive to touch actions, rather than mouse hover actions.

 ![Quiz Questions Page - Computer View](assets/readme_images/quiz.HTML_computer_view.png)